Chicken with 40 Cloves of Garlic

 - 1 tablespoon dried tarragon

-Rinse chicken legs in cold water and pat dry with paper towels.
-Dip the chicken in olive oil to coat each piece and sprinkle with salt, pepper, and nutmeg.
+Pat chicken legs dry with paper towels.
+Season with salt, black pepper, and nutmeg.

 6 to 8 servings